Hypertension

 An automated home device, sold in 2020-23 might have Bluetooth to upload data to another device, or other data collection and transmission functions.

-The manufacturers of home devices provide detailed instructions to users on attaching the cuff, posture during readings, and the operation of devices.
+The manufacturers of home devices do not train home uses directly.
+They provide detailed instructions to users on attaching the cuff, posture during readings, and the operation of devices.
 A manual will suggest the cuff be applied to upper part of the left arm at a distance above the elbow, usually with the inflation tube aligned to the inside of the limb.
 It may suggest a different place and alignment on the right arm.

-A manual will have “tips” about taking readings including taking readings in a quiet place, at the same time, keeping warm, avoiding stresss and not taking readins fir at least 30 minutes after bathing, consuming alcohol or caffeine, smoking ot excercising.
+A manual will advise aking readings in a quiet place, at the same time, keeping warm, avoiding stresss and not taking readins for at least 30 minutes after bathing, consuming alcohol or caffeine, smoking ot excercising.
 Similiar advice can also be found in resources like the Canadian advocacy entity Hypertension Canada’s pamphlet for professionals.
+These instructions are actually important to get an accurate reading.

 Readings

-The normal blood pressure of a healthy adult is 120 mmHg systolic and 80 mmHg diastolic.
-This is written as 120/80, spoken as 120 over 80:
+The normal blood pressure, according to older medical literature and most blood pressure monitor manufacturers, of a healthy adult is 120 mmHg systolic and 80 mmHg diastolic.
+This is written as 120/80 (spoken as “120 over 80”).
+“Normal” is more complicated than 120/80:

 “… the average blood pressure, age standardized, since 1975 to the present, at approx. 127/79 in men and 122/77 in women, although these average data mask significantly diverging regional trends.”